 According to a report published by the AAMC (Association of American Medical Colleges), more women are becoming doctors in recent years.
 While this growth has helped to diversify the field of medicine, women are still concentrated in some specialties and barely visible in others.
 In the US, women have focused on specialties such as family medicine and pediatrics.

 According to the AAMC, since 2015 there has been an increase in the number of female students studying medicine in the United States.
 This progress can be added to the milestone achieved in 2017, when, for the first time, women were the majority among first-year medical students.
 The proportion of students has increased in recent years, from 46.9% in 2015 to 49.5% in 2018.
 In 2019, women represented 50.5% of all medical students.

 With so many female students studying medicine, the number of women working in the health area has also increased: in the US, between the years 2007 to 2019, the increase was from 28% to 36%.
 The specialties with the highest percentage of women are mainly aimed at children and women, including:

 Before we continue, we need to know: do you already use medical software to perform your appointments at the clinic?
 We invite you to discover Ninsaúde Apolo, an online software that can be used on a tablet, smartphone, or in the traditional way, on computers.
 Learn more at our apolo.app website.

 Female protagonism in other areas of health

-In other areas of health such as Nutrition, Social Assistance, and Speech Therapy, women exceed 90% with their participation.
+In other areas of health such as Nutrition, Social Assistance, and Speech Therapy, women exceed 90% in their participation.
 In the areas of Nursing and Psychology, the percentage reaches 85%.
-Even, they are the nurses, technicians, and nursing assistants, mainly, who are in the front line in the fight against the coronavirus.
+Even, they are the nurses, technicians, and nursing assistants, mainly, who are on the front line in the fight against the coronavirus.

 Women remain a significant minority in such specialties as urology (9.5%), pulmonary disease (12.3%), and surgical specialties from general surgery (22%) to orthopedic surgery (5.8%).